bl-CSE15L/cse15l-lab-reports/LabReport1.md

 ```
 ls en-us.txt
 ```
-In this example, I used the ls command on the en-us.txt file.
-I attempted to use the cd command to change the working directory from /messages to the en-us.txt file.
-However, because cd requires directories as arguments, this usage produced an error.
-This is because the cd command cannot accept paths to files as arguments as files are different from directories and the command expects directories as the argument.
+In this example, I used the ls command on the en-us.txt file while in the /messages directory.
+The output of doing so was en-us.txt.
+Upon further experimentation, using ls on a file returns the file name if it exists in the current working directory; otherwise, it returns an error.
+As this is intended behavior and does not produce an error message, using ls in this way is not an error.

 ![Image](CSE15L-wk1-ls2.png)